LilyTronics/lily_data_logger_software/readme.md

 ## Instruments

-Instruments are defined in JSON formatted files and can be exported from or imported in to the application.
+The following instruments are included in the application:
+* Simulators (for testing/demo):
+  * Multimeter giving random values for voltage and current
+  * Temperature chamber that can be set to heat up or cool down to a specified temperature.

+# Adding your own instruments

-This way anyone can create their own instrument files and use them in the application.
+You can add your own instruments using JSON files.
+Simply make a definition for your instrument and store the file in the folder: `C:\users\your_name\LilyDataLoggerStudio`.
+The application will load any JSON file that contains an instrument definition.

 A JSON file can be created in a text editor.